 Calvin is interested in exploring how online media platforms (social media, gaming, Twitch, etc.) influence individual and community identity formation in ways that are similar and different than in other environments.
 Calvin is also interested in understanding how these modalities affect the experiences of individuals and communities holding marginalized identities.

-Note: All CCESL programs, including this one, undergo an antiracist, anti-oppression review at least annually.
-This year, changes were made to program materials and applications based on that review.
+Note: CCESL programs, including this one, undergo an antiracist, anti-oppression review at least annually.
+In 2022, the review process led to revision of the position description and application materials.